Thom's counterexamples for the Steenrod problem

-Stratifolds, which were introduced by Kreck \cite{Kre} and generalize the notion of a smooth manifold, provide a positive solution for the Steenrod realization problem.
-For that matter, in the category of $CW$ complexes, there is a stratifold bordism theory $SH_*$ with natural isomorphism $\varphi:SH_*\longrightarrow H_*$, where $H_*$ is homology with integral coefficients.

-A stratifold $S$ of dimension $n$ is a topological space with a sheaf of functions, which divides the topological space into strata $S_0,\cdots, S_n$, where each stratum $S_i$ is an $i$-dimensional manifold.
-The singular part of the stratifold $S$ is given by the union $\op{sing}(S)=\bigsqcup^{n-1}_{i=0}{S_i}$.
-When we have stratifolds with boundary, they come with a germ of collars, which give a well defined gluing of stratifolds along a common boundary.
-In addition, we required a condition of regularity for stratifolds, with the aim of satisfying the Eilenberg-Steenrod axioms of a generalized homology theory, with the subtle change that the excision axiom is substituted by the Mayer-Vietoris property.
-We consider stratifolds which are constructed inductively by attaching manifolds together, using the germs of collars and attaching maps.
-These stratifolds are called parametrized stratifolds or p-stratifolds.
-The stratifold bordism theory $SH_*$ is composed of oriented stratifolds where the top stratum $S_n$ is an oriented manifold and the stratum $S_{n-1}$ is empty.

-Notwithstanding the simple definition of stratifolds, different constructions in algebraic topology, are simple and intuitive using the language of stratifolds.
-For instance, the Atiyah-Hirzebruch spectral sequence $(E^r_{s,t},d^r_{s,t})$, has a geometric description \cite{Hag}, using a Postnikov tower $\Omega^{(r)}$.
+Using the notion of stratifolds, many constructions in algebraic topology become simpler.
+For instance, the Atiyah--Hirzebruch spectral sequence for oriented bordism $(E^r_{s,t},d^r_{s,t})$, has a geometric description \cite{Hag}, using a Postnikov tower $\Omega^{(r)}$.
+This description of the spectral sequence is similar to the Conner-Floyd spectral sequence appearing in equivariant bordism \cite{CF} and the spectral sequence for orbifold cobordism of \cite{angel2007spectral}.
 The bordism theory $\Omega^{(r)}$ is composed of oriented p-stratifolds, with all strata of codimension $0<k<r+2$ empty.
 Thus a stratifold $S$ in $\Omega^{(r)}_n$ is an $n$-dimensional stratifold with singular part of dimension at most $(n-r-2)$.
-We put a similar restriction to the stratifold bordisms which are $(n+1)$-dimensional stratifolds with boundary and the singular part is of dimension at most $(n-r-1)$.
+We put a similar restriction on the stratifold bordisms, which are $(n+1)$-dimensional stratifolds with boundary, and the singular part is of dimension at most $(n-r-1)$.